Laravel-Lang/publisher/README.md

 ## Copyright and License

-`Lang Publisher` for [caouecs/Laravel-lang](https://github.com/caouecs/Laravel-lang) package was written by Andrey Helldar for the Laravel framework 5.3 or above, and is released under the MIT License.
+`Lang Publisher` for [caouecs/Laravel-lang](https://github.com/caouecs/Laravel-lang) package was written by Andrey Helldar for the Laravel framework 5.3-7.x and is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.